-Note: With effect from 1 April 2009, band 1 will consist of three spine points only.
-Employees who are on the minimum of band 1 as at 31 March 2009 will transfer to the new minimum point with effect from 1 April 2009 and their increment point will become 1 April 2010.
+Note: With effect from 1 April 2009, band 1 consists of three spine points only.
+Employees on the minimum of band 1 as at 31 March 2009 transfer to the new minimum point with effect from 1 April 2009 and their increment point becomes 1 April 2010.

 As part of the three year pay arrangement the top point of pay band 5 is uplifted by a further 0.33 per cent.
-This means that the top point of 5 will rise by 2.73 per cent in total.
+This means that the top point of 5 rises by 2.73 per cent in total.
 The minimum starting salary for a registered nurse is £20,710.

 To calculate your hourly rate, divide your annual basic salary by 52.14 and then by 37.5.

 High cost area supplements from 1 April 2009

 20 per cent of basic salary (subject to a minimum payment of £3,947 and a maximum payment of £6,080).

 15 per cent of basic salary (subject to a minimum payment of £3,339 and a maximum payment of £4,256).

 Five per cent of basic salary (subject to a minimum payment of £912 and a maximum payment of £1,581).

 Payments for working or providing emergency cover outside normal hours (unsocial hours and on-call) are outlined in section two of the Agenda for Change Terms and Conditions handbook.